 With an M.Ed in Educational and Counselling Psychology and an M.A. in Sport Sociology, Heather has devoted her career to providing essential support to students throughout high school and beyond with a primary focus on supporting well-being in all aspects of their lives.
 Heather loves the outdoors and in the winter months can be found trying to keep up with her husband and kids on the hills at Devil’s Glen.

-This is Carol’s fifth year at NSA.
+Carol began working at the NSA in the spring of 2017.
 She brings over 20 years of bookkeeping experience with charitable organizations and prior to joining NSA worked with the United Way in Guelph.
 Carol is an avid skier and worked as an instructor for many years.
 She divides her time between Collingwood and an island in Georgian Bay where her husband manages a marina.
 Carol’s dog, Gypsy is the official NSA office greeter.

 Jeff Jones brings with him an immense depth of expertise including local and international coaching experience from U10’s at the club level, all the way through the development pipeline to elite U21 athletes at the Continental Cup level.
 He has been an Interim GM, Program Manager and Head Coach.
 He has sports psychology acumen and physical training discipline.
 Jeff is a licensed CSC level 4 Program Director, CSC EL, DL and PL Course Facilitator, Level 4 NCCP coach, Level 4 CSIA instructor and most recently completed his training as a FIS TD.

 “I am beyond excited to be selected for this position at NSA,” shares Jeff.
 “I feel as though I have spent my coaching career building towards this moment and this opportunity.
 I intend to carry on NSA’s legacy that began in 1986 with founder Jurg Gfeller.
 I look forward to collaborating with all NSA’s staff to honour our past, deliver great programs now and prepare NSA for the future.